andreea-lipan/tab-notes-firefox-extension/README.md

 # So how does one build a browser extension?

-We need to create some files:
+We just need to create some files.
+At core, you only need these files (out of which technically only the manifest is mandatory):

 1. A folder for your extension files.
 2. A manifest.json for the extensions settings.
 3. A background.js which will always execute in the background of your browser.
 4. A content.js which will inject code into the webpage.
 5. A popup to see the extension options in the browser.
-6. Add icons.
+6. Icons.

-This will be the structure for this extension:
+This will be the exact structure for this extension:

 ```
 .
 ├── README.md
+├── manifest.json
 ├── background.js
 ├── content.js
-├── icons
-│   ├── icons-48.png
-│   └── icons-96.png
-├── manifest.json
+├── style.css
 ├── popup
 │   ├── popup.css
 │   ├── popup.html
+│   ├── popup.js
+│   ├── slider.css
-│   └── popup.js
+│   └── icons-48.png
+└── icons
+    ├── icons-48.png
-└── style.css
+    └── icons-96.png
 ```

 # manifest.json

+This contains metadata for the extension.
+Icons and description are optional but you should use them.
+They show up in the Add-ons Manager and make your extension looks more fancy.

 ```
 "manifest_version": 2,